jasjeetsuri/B2C-Custom-Policy-Manager/README.md

 Select a Policy Folder that contains your XML files to upload them.

 You can also open the working folder in VSCode by clicking Open Folder in VSCode.

->[!NOTE]
-> If you see `Unauthorized.
-Access to this Api requires feature: EnableIEFPoliciesGraphApis` then your tenant has not been enabled for this private preview.
-Please see [Prerequisites](#Prerequisites).

 ## Questions and comments